Schools’ Programme

 Watch Sir Lenny sum up his World Book Day highlights in the video opposite.

 Read full blog post here2.
-Writing Workshops
+Young Writers Competition

-Wimbledon BookFest’s Young Writers’ Competition is open to all schools across south London and Surrey.
+Wimbledon BookFest’s Young Writers Competition is open to all schools across south London and Surrey.
 Children have 500 words to shape a poem or story on a theme set by us.

 Every child that is shortlisted by their school will receive a certificate.
 Competition winners will be invited to a prize giving, receive a goodie bag of books and have their work published in Wimbledon BookFest’s Anthology of Stories and Poems.
 One overall winner will win an iPad.

-Learn more4.
+Find Out More6.
 Sixth Form and Student Volunteering

 Wimbledon BookFest volunteers help our small team make events happen!
 Work includes checking event tickets, stewarding families to their seats, assisting with book sales, helping authors with book signings or even being part of a student press team.